 When should I apply, and how long does it take to receive funding?

-Apply at least 3 months before funding is needed as it will take at least 2 months to evaluate the request (if selected for an in-person pitch) and ~3+ months to receive the investment.
+Apply at least 3 months before funding is needed as it will take at least 2 months to evaluate the request (if selected for an in-person pitch) and generally at least 3 months to receive the investment.

 Can MassCEC provide Seed Investment funding as part of a pre-established round?